ajrice6713/REST-API-101/README.md

 The IRIS team and EVS team are working to integrate the DASH API into IRIS to allow one platform to handle all services.
 At this time, the IRIS API allows customers utilize our [DLR (Dynamic Location Routing)](https://www.bandwidth.com/911/dynamic-location-routing/) service, currently unavailable in the DASH API.
 More on setting up DLR via API can be found [here](https://support.bandwidth.com/hc/en-us/sections/360001336774-911-Dynamic-Location-Routing-DLR-).
 DLR is essentially a service that allows users to provision several addresses ahead of time and apply a certain one to a 911 call as it passes through the Bandwidth network.
 This gives users flexibility when making 911 calls as opposed to having a fixed location (address) associated with an endpoint.

 ### Subscriptions
 Subscriptions are resources created by users that allow them to receive webhook notifications from asynchronous actions in the Bandwidth API's.
-As mentioned before, when make an asynchronous request to an API, the response tells them that the API received their request and is working on it, but the action hasn't fully completed (think ordering a telephone number in IRIS).
+As mentioned before, when a user makes an asynchronous request to an API, the response tells them that the API received their request and is working on it, but the action hasn't fully completed (think ordering a telephone number in IRIS).
 A subscription allows users to provide Bandwidth with a publicly addressable URL to send a callback notification when the status has changed on an asynchronous operation (like an order completing successfully, partially, or failing).
 Subscriptions eliminate the need for polling, or constantly making requests to the API, to get the status of an order or operation.

 ### Bandwidth API FAQ's